alphagov/govuk-prototype-kit/internal_docs/releasing/releasing.md

 2. Run `./scripts/prepare-release`.

-3. Once someone has merged the pull request, [draft a new release on GitHub](https://github.com/alphagov/govuk-prototype-kit/releases)

-4. In Tag version and Release title, put v[version number], for example `v7.0.0`.

-5. In the description, paste the relevant section from the release notes.
+3. When the script provides a Pull Request URL review it and approve when it's ready.

-6. Checkout the *main* branch and pull the latest changes.
+4. Once the script has finished checkout the *main* branch and pull the latest changes.

-7. Sign in to npm (`npm login`), using the credentials for the govuk-prototype-kit npm user from Bitwarden.
+5. Sign in to npm (`npm login`), using the credentials for the govuk-prototype-kit npm user from Bitwarden.

-8. Run `npm run clean-publish` and enter the one-time password when prompted.
+6. Run `npm run clean-publish` and enter the one-time password when prompted.

-9. Run `npm logout` to log out from npm.
+7. Run `npm logout` to log out from npm.

-10. On GitHub, click 'Publish release'.

-11. Let the community know about the release
+8. Let the community know about the release

 Write a brief summary with highlights from the release then send it to the following slack channels: